oslabs-beta/Catalyst/README.md

 ![](https://i.imgur.com/XV6acqK.gif)

 2. Using our interactive GUI, choose from Enzyme's matcher API and fill in their respective selectors.
 If the selected matcher does not require a selector input, leave blank.
-Additionally, selector input box can be your value of choosing.
+Additionally, selector input box can be the value of your choosing.
 Once completed, click the 'Generate Tests' button to preview your test code.

 ![](https://i.imgur.com/Yze4a98.gif)